4 April (Wednesday) from 3 pm to 5 pm

 The objective of the day is to collectivelymap different cartographic voids.
 To take part you only need basic knowledge of computing and internet and lots and lots of enthusiasm to take part!

 - The estimated duration of the activity is about 4 hours.

 - Morning session: from 10:00 to 14:00

 - Afternoon session: from 15:00 to 19:00

 - The activity is open to the entire UdG university community.
 Participation in this activity gives the right to obtain two credits of free choice.

 - Remember places are limited and you must register in advance:

 - Place: Aula Rafael Llussà.
 Faculty of Arts.
 Barri Vell Campus

-Organised by: Department of Geography and Chair of Geography and Territorial Thought-UdG and the Geographical Information Systems and Remote Sensing Service (SIGTE)-UdG with the collaboration of Doctors Without Borders (MSF) and the UdG Office for Cooperation for Development.
+Organised by: Department of Geography and Chair of Geography and Territorial Thought-UdG and the Geographical Information Systems and Remote Sensing Service (SIGTE)-UdG in collaboration with Doctors Without Borders (MSF) and the UdG Office for Development Cooperation.